How to Develop an Interior Design Concept

 5 Basic Principles to Follow

-To develop a great concept is not so hard and there really isn’t any hard and fast rules about how things should or should not be.
-However, there are five basic principles that’s good to follow.
+Developing a great concept is not so hard and there really isn’t any hard and fast rules about how things should or should not be.
+However, five basic principles are good to follow.

-- Colour– This is the most basic concept of all and is the fundamental one that will tie a design all together.
-There is usually one main (primary) colour, a secondary colour, and a minimum of two other supplementary and complimentarycolours for the interior that you must consider.
+- Colour– This is the most basic concept of all and is the fundamental one that will tie a design altogether.
+There is usually one main (primary) colour, a secondary colour, and a minimum of two other complementary colours for the interior that you must consider.
 Too many, and it becomes garish, too few and it’s minimalist.

-There must be a mix . . . solid, patterns, smooth, textures, and they must be combined in such a way that the designer believes will bring beauty and enrichment to the room.
+There must be a mix . . . solid patterns and smooth textures, and they must be combined in such a way that the designer believes will bring beauty and enrichment to the room.

 - Scale– This is the next important aspect that ensures a concept works out beautifully.
-Scale is important and depending on the size and volume of a room(s), all objects placed within must be well related scale-wise.
+Scale is necessary and depending on the size and volume of a room(s), all objects placed within must be well-related scale-wise.

 - Style– Each and every designer probably has his/her own unique style, but the simplest style of all, one that seems quite popular is the eclectic style.
 It is generally informal and can be eclectic/modern or eclectic/traditional.
 It is also one of the simplest styles any designer can put together.